awsdocs/aws-control-tower-guide/doc_source/region-how.md

 1. When the landing zone setup completes, **Re\-register** the OUs to update the accounts in your new Regions\.
 For more information, see [When to update AWS Control Tower OUs and accounts](update-existing-accounts.md)\.

 An alternative method of provisioning or updating individual accounts after configuring new Regions is by using [the API framework of Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/dg/API_Reference.html) and [the AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/servicecatalog/index.html) to update the accounts in a batch process\.
 For more information, see [Provision and update accounts using automation](update-accounts-by-script.md)\.

+## Avoid mixed governance when configuring Regions<a name="mixed-governance"></a>

+It is important to update all accounts in an OU after you extend AWS Control Tower governance to a new AWS Region, and after you remove AWS Control Tower governance from a Region\.

+ *Mixed governance* is an undesirable situation that can occur if the controls governing an OU are not a complete match to the controls governing each account within an OU\.
+Mixed governance occurs in an OU if accounts are not updated after AWS Control Tower extends governance to a new AWS Region, or removes governance\.

+In this situation, certain accounts within an OU may have different controls applied in different Regions, when compared to other accounts in the OU, or when compared to the landing zone's overall governance posture\.

+In an OU with mixed governance, if you provision a new account, that new account receives the same \(updated\) Region and OU governance posture as the landing zone\.
+However, existing accounts that are not yet updated do not receive the updated Region governance posture\.

+In general, mixed governance may create contradictory or inaccurate status indicators in the AWS Control Tower console\.
+For example, during mixed governance, opt\-in Regions are shown with **Not governed** status, in registered OUs, for accounts that are not yet updated\.

+**Note**
+AWS Control Tower does not permit controls to be enabled during a state of mixed governance\.

+**Behavior of controls during mixed governance**
++ During mixed governance, AWS Control Tower cannot consistently deploy controls that are based on AWS Config rules \(that is, detective controls\) in Regions that the OU already shows as **Governed**, because some accounts in the OU have not been updated\.
+You may receive a `FAILED_TO_ENABLE` error message\.
++ During mixed governance, if you extend the landing zone's governance to an opt\-in Region while any account in the OU has not yet been updated, the `EnableControl` API operation on the OU fails for detective and proactive controls\.
+You will receive a `FAILED_TO_ENABLE` error message, because non\-updated member accounts within the OU have not yet been opted into those Regions\.
++ During mixed governance, controls that are part of the **Security Hub Service\-managed Standard: AWS Control Tower** cannot report compliance accurately in Regions where there is a mismatch between the landing zone configuration and the accounts that are not updated\.
++ Mixed governance does not change the behavior of SCP\-based controls \(preventive controls\), which apply uniformly to every account in an OU, in every governed Region\.

+**Note**
+Mixed governance is not the same as drift, and it is not reported as drift\.

+**To repair mixed governance**
++ Choose **Update account** for each account in the OU that shows **Update available** status on the **Organizations** page in the console\.
++ Choose **Re\-Register OU** on the **Organizations** page, which automatically updates all accounts in the OU, for OUs with fewer than 300 accounts\.